Sureshpatil4348/Fxlabs.ai_Back_end/ALERTS.md

   - Add a numeric control (off/0 to 5) for “Minimum aligned TF cells”.
 Informational helper: counts how many TFs currently align given thresholds.
 - Supabase
   - Add `min_alignment` (integer, nullable) to `heatmap_alerts`.
 Backend respects it when present; default is 0 (disabled).

+**Frontend/Supabase Follow-ups — Hysteresis (70/65, 30/35)**
+- Frontend
+  - Document that after a BUY trigger, another BUY will not fire until Buy Now % drops at least 5 points below buy_min (e.g., 70 → 65) and then crosses again; analogous for SELL (30 → 35).
+  - Optionally surface re‑arm thresholds in the alert detail.
+- Supabase
+  - No schema change required.
+Hysteresis is managed server‑side in memory per (alert, symbol).
+Optional: persist state later if durability is needed.